...

 Fact 7: Compliance and Privacy Matter More Than Ever

-How Email Append Works (Step-by-Step)
+How Email Append Works Step-by-Step

-Step#1: Data Submission
+Step 1: Data Submission

-Step#2: Matching Email Addresses Against Verified Databases
+Step 2: Matching Against Verified Databases

 Example: If you submit “Sarah Jones, 123 Main Street, Philadelphia, PA 19103,” the system looks for a Sarah Jones at that address with a confirmed opt-in email address.

-Step#3: Identification of the Current, Correct Email
+Step 3: Identifying the Current, Correct Email

-Step#4: Multi-Layer Validation
+Step 4: Multi-Layer Validation

-Step#5: Delivery of the Enriched File Back to the Business
+Step 5: Delivery of the Enriched File

 What to Look For in a Trusted Email Append Provider